icrdr/Resource-Pack-Converter/README.md

 # Resource Pack Converter for Minecraft 1.13
-a tool for converting minecraft's resource pack from 1.8-1.12 to 1.13
+A tool for converting Minecraft's resource pack from 1.8-1.12 to 1.13

-There is a great number of changes to Minecraft 1.13 resource pack (Java Edition).
-That would be terrible to change all the files' name manually.
+There are a great number of changes to Minecraft 1.13 resource pack (Java Edition).
+It would be terrible to change all the files' name manually.
 Here is a list of the changes: https://minecraft.gamepedia.com/1.13/Flattening </br>
-This tool will automatically convert all files include **models**.
-I tested it for [Mizuno's 16 Craft](https://www.planetminecraft.com/texture_pack/mizunos-16-craft/) (my girlfriend's faverate pack) and [ZigZag](http://www.jmckiernan.com/), it works just fine.It might not convert everything perfectly, however it offers a easiest way to get your pack compatible with 1.13 quickly.
+This tool will automatically convert all files including **models**.
+I tested it for [Mizuno's 16 Craft](https://www.planetminecraft.com/texture_pack/mizunos-16-craft/) (my girlfriend's favorite pack) and [ZigZag](http://www.jmckiernan.com/), and it works just fine.
+It may not convert everything perfectly, however it offers the easiest way to get your pack compatible with 1.13 quickly.

 **For Creators**: it provides a starting pack from your old version.</br>
 **For Players**: you don't have to wait the pack's author to update.</br>